 Founded in 1969, Apple Vacations is an American company specializing in all-inclusive vacation packages to some of the hottest (literally and figuratively) tropical destinations, including the Caribbean, Mexico, Bahamas, Hawaii, and Costa Rica.

-While there’s a lot happening on the Apple website, I found the trip search features easy to use, and the requisite fine print easy to find and understand.
+While a lot is happening on the Apple website, I found the trip search features easy to use and the requisite fine print easy to find and understand.

 If you're overdue for a spontaneous vacation, the kind that requires no planning on your part, check out the deals at Apple Vacations.